seatsio/seatsio-react/README.md

 >
 ```

-If you store the chart object that's passed to `onChartCreated`, you can access the properties defined on the `seatsio.SeatingChart`:
+If you store the chart object that's passed to `onChartCreated`, you can access the properties defined on the  wrapped `seatsio.SeatingChart`:

 ```jsx
 let chart = null;